MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex1_insider_risk_management.md

 Before you create an insider risk policy, you'll turn on the indicators needed for detection.
 These indicators define the types of risky activity the system will look for.

-1. In **Microsoft Edge**, navigate to **`https://purview.microsoft.com`** and sign into the Microsoft Purview portal as sign in as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
-User account passwords are provided by your lab hosting provider.
+1. Return to the Microsoft Edge window where you're signed in as Joni Sherman.
+Refresh the tab to ensure the new permissions are active.

 1. Select **Settings** > **Insider risk management**.